 - Identifying a controller or processor’s lead supervisory authority

 These are available on the WP29 website, and we have linked to them from the relevant sections of the Overview.
-WP29 is inviting comments on these documents up to 15 February 2017 and we encourage interested stakeholders to submit their feedback
+WP29 invited comments on these documents and is considering the responses received.

 The WP29 has finalised its work plan for 2017 and we have contributed to the discussion on this.
 WP29 intends to produce guidance documents on: